cloudfoundry-incubator/kubecf/CONTRIBUTING.md

 ## How to contribute

 Before kicking the ball, please **do NOT report security vulnerabilities in public issues**!
 Instead, report with the CloudFoundry Foundation team first <security@cloudfoundry.org> and give us some time to fix it in a fashion time matter before disclosing it to the public.
 For more information check the CloudFoundry Security [page](https://www.cloudfoundry.org/security/).

-When contributing to this repository, please first discuss the changes through an existent Github issue with the main contributers.
+When contributing to this repository, please first discuss the changes through an existent Github issue with the main contributors.

 ## Issues tracker